Last Updated on March 19, 2023

 It’s Jeff at his finest.

 I remember him sitting cross-legged on the floor at Bebside for about a fortnight getting the various harmonies planned out.
 My input was minimal and I just did a few block keyboard chords as instructed, to bulk out the end as well as the mixing on the guitars and the cross-echo and other drums set-up.

 The real work was within the complex interlocking guitar parts, of which there are many, all played by Jeff.
 The only words I could think of came to me in a dream.

 E.ver Y.oung, E.ver S.pecial

 I ensured that they were on the penultimate bounce so that they couldn’t be removed.
 (This is how cheap multi-tracking worked back in the cobweb zone) – I didn’t know why, at the time, I thought of them (apart from their obvious corniness) – or why I strove to ensure their longevity — But I instantly knew despite all that, that this was Jeff’s finest work, for me, and I’ve listened to it many times since, mainly this cassette tape version.

 So now I know that one’s karma transcends space and time – that one can affect one’s karma in the distant past.

-I have chanted to change my karma both now, in the future, and in the past.
-Benefits?
-Fuck knows.
+I do daimoku to change my karma both now, in the future, and in the past.

 Goodbye Doomage.
 Till next time.